An Introduction to LOPA

 - most modules have a FAQ section at the end

 - digital copies of slides and supporting materials (PDF)

 - e-certificate of attendance, including hours allocation for CPD purposes (on request)

 - how to decide if a process needs a safety instrumented system (SIS)

 - what safety integrity level (SIL) is required

 - how to define an independent protection layer (IPL)

 - Competent Authority position

-This option allows you to purchase the course for up to 10 individual users at a significantly reduced price of £995 + VAT.
-Contact us for more information at firstname.lastname@example.org.
+If you have several people you want to train, take a look at our multiple user option – allowing you to purchase the course for up to 10 individual users at a significantly reduced price of £995 + VAT.